WeatherProvider/WeatherProvider/README.md

 Instead of providing an accurate coordinate, you may provide a location in the form of a Geohash, which has varying degrees of accuracy depending on your configuration.

+# Installation
+Use Swift Package Manager.

 ## Important
-This project is currently **unstable**.
-It is subject to major API changes.
+This project is currently **unstable**, subject to major API changes.
 As of now, a lot of the terminology is based off the United States National Weather Services definitions.
-I am looking to generalize the weather data as I continue to incorporate more sources.
+I am looking to generalize the model as I continue to incorporate more sources.

 # License
 - This Swift library is MIT License.